Geofffff/OptimalExecution/working_notes.md

 - practical considerations:
 	- less data - no unlimited games like atari
 	- more noise
+	- theoretically, if following DDQN Opt Ex, the reward for every action could be evaluated?
+		- Or, more optimally the same data could be trained on multiple times? - new perspective each time but risk of overfitting
+- Think about theory - volatile agent at the start does explore more of the state space?
+	- Agents seem to respond to similar triggers (dist agents more robust to this?)

 ## Results
 - Daisy Test 4: NN with 3 hidden layers, 8 nodes each, N = 50, V_max = 15, Daisy50 lr=0.001 and Daisy20_l lr = 0.0001, bsstock w/ mu = 0, sigma = 0.001